The following policies have been developed by the Equality Committee to address the needs of particular groups in detail:

-Please see the Diversity and Inclusion website for a full list of equality / diversity policies in Trinity.
+For a full list of equality / diversity policies in Trinity see here.

 Trinity has published Procedures and Guidelines in Relation to the Provision of ISL / English Interpretation.
 These procedures apply to all Trinity-organised events including cultural, academic and social events, and departmental meetings, where a staff member, student or visitor requests ISL interpretation.
 Provision of ISL interpretation is key to enabling the full participation of Deaf colleagues in university life, and all event organisers - including students - should familiarise themselves with the Procedures and Guidelines.

 Event organisers should complete the form below to secure a purchase order for their booking.

 - Publicise your event as early as possible, and at least two weeks in advance

 - Include an accessibility statement and contact details in your event publicity, e.g. "Please notify Jane at firstname.lastname@example.org of any accessibility requirements you may have"